-A written Risk Assessment must be completed after initial practical steps are completed.
-The risk and needs assessment (including for a report of sexual harassment and sexual violence) should consider:
+A written Safeguarding Risk Assessment must be completed after initial practical steps are completed.
+This must be shared and co-constructed with the children involved, their parents and the safeguarding team.
+Any risk assessment will be regularly reviewed.

+The risk and needs assessment (including for a report of sexual harassment and sexual violence) must consider for each child involved, whatever their role (victim/perpetrator):

-- o the victim, especially their protection and support - whether there may have been other victims - the alleged perpetrator(s) - all the other children, (and, if appropriate, adult students and staff) at the school, especially any actions that are appropriate to protect them from the alleged perpetrator(s), or from future harms, and - the time and location of the incident, and any action required to make the location safer (see below)
+- the victim, their individual needs, their protection and support - whether there may have been other victims and/or perpetrators - the alleged perpetrator(s) individual needs, their protection and support - all the other children who have not been directly involved but whom may be at potential risk, (and, if appropriate, adult students and staff) at the school, especially any actions that are appropriate to protect them from the alleged perpetrator(s), or from future harms, and - the time and location of the incident, and any action required to make the location safer (see below)

-Next steps
+Next steps: